 Beyond price, if you have a heavy period, you may want to consider the EvaCup as well.
 The large has a capacity of 37 ml, which is 7 ml more than the Diva Cup.
 This means that if you pair it with an overnight sanitary pad (we love cloth ones!), then you might actually be able to sleep through the night!

-You can check out this affordable, but top-quality menstrual cup for yourself over on Amazon:
+You can shop now for this affordable cup over on Amazon:

 Cheap Diva Cup: Where to Find It

 The Diva Cup, made in Canada is the most popular menstrual cup brand in the world.
 It’s so popular for a lot of reasons!
 The Diva Cup is a top-quality cup made in the Western world from the best medical grade silicone.

 It’s often the first period cup that people try, and it’s so good that people often end up sticking with it for the rest of their lives.
 It has a nice firmness to it—not too stiff, but also not too soft.
 It’s for this reason that most people find it easy to put in, but also not uncomfortable.